brotkrueml/schema-ce/README.md

 The records can be placed on every page and enriches the web page with the needed markup - dependent on the user rights also for editors.

-The extension has an alpha status, for now it is a proof of concept.
+The extension has an alpha status, for now it is a **proof of concept**.
 Code changes must not be backward compatible.
 However, the extension works and could be used at own risk!

-You are welcome to participate!
+You are welcome to give feedback and participate!

+## Usage

+1. Select the *List* module on the page you want to insert structured data
+1. Create a new record and select *Schema Records* > *Type*
+1. Select the desired schema type, then the form reloads
+1. Enter an optional ID and add one or more properties
+1. Save the record
+1. Load the frontend page and have a look at the source code

+The shown types and properties in the record can be reduced, have a look at the configuration section below.

 ## Installation